 A defiant memoir from contemporary Europe: In autumn 1942, Anna Goldenberg’s great-grandparents and one of their sons are deported to the Theresienstadt concentration camp.
 Hans, their elder son, survives by hiding in an apartment in the middle of Nazi-controlled Vienna.
 But this is no Anne Frank-like existence; teenage Hans passes time in the municipal library and buys standing room tickets to the Vienna State Opera.
 He never sees his family again.
 Goldenberg reconstructs this unique story in magnificent reportage.
 She also portrays Vienna’s undying allure—although they tried living in the United States after World War Two, both grandparents eventually returned to the Austrian capital.
-The author, too, has returned to her native Vienna after studying and working in New York, and her fierce attachment to her birthplace enlivens her engrossing biographical history.
+The author, too, has returned to her native Vienna after living in New York herself, and her fierce attachment to her birthplace enlivens her engrossing biographical history.
 A probing tale of heroism, resilience, identity and belonging, marked by a surprising freshness as a new generation comes to terms with history’s darkest era.

 Excerpt from I Belong to Vienna

 In all the old snapshots Hansi looks like a cheeky child—dark hair, slender face, lanky figure.
 He’s always looking out of the corner of his eye, a bit scornfully, and seems to be sizing up whoever is looking at him.
 In one such photo he’s about six years old, and his little brother Herbert, who’s maybe three or four, has hooked arms with him.
 Both wear short lederhosen with embroidered suspenders and flaps, and white shirts underneath.
 A tuft of hair partially covers Hansi’s eyebrows, and there’s a piece of wood in the corner of his mouth that looks like a pipe.
 His posture is upright and confident.
 Herbert gazes at the camera, a little uncertain.